th2-net/th2-conn-generic/conn-fix/README.md

 ```

 ## Release notes

+### 3.4.3
++ Update sailfish version to 3.2.1860
+  + Detection of errors in parsing qfj messages
+  + Add validation of incoming messages at the qfj level
+  + Correct methods calls in server application

 ### 3.4.2
 + Fixed the problem in which conn sends a correct user's message to the remote system but sends an incorrect copy of it to the th2 with short header instead of an enriched version